penrose/penrose/packages/docs-site/docs/ref/domain/predicates.md

 symmetric predicate predicate_name (argument_type, argument_type)
 ```

-For now, Penrose only supports symmetry of binary predicates (taking exactly two arguments), and, the two arguments must be of the exact same type in the _domain_ schema (not necessarily when the predicate is used in the _substance_ and _style_ schemas).
+For now, Penrose only supports symmetry of binary predicates (taking exactly two arguments), and, the two arguments must be of the exact same type in the Domain schema (not necessarily when the predicate is used in the Substance and [Style] schemas).

-As an example, consider the following valid _domain_ schema in the chemistry domain:
+As an example, consider the following valid Domain schema in the chemistry domain:

 ```domain
 type Atom